Travel.State.Gov > Intercountry Adoption > Country Information > Malta Intercountry Adoption Information

-Malta is not considered a country of origin in intercountry adoption.
-While intercountry adoptions are legally possible, Maltese children eligible for adoptions are placed with Maltese residents.
-No Maltese children eligible for adoption have received U.S. immigrant visas based on a Convention adoption in the past five fiscal years.
-The information provided is intended primarily to assist in extremely rare adoption cases from Malta, including adoptions of Maltese children by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Malta.
+While adoption is legally possible, children from Malta are not generally placed for intercountry adoption.
+No child from Malta has received a U.S. immigrant visa based on an intercountry adoption in the past five fiscal years.
+The information provided is intended primarily to assist in extremely rare adoption cases from Malta, including adoptions of children from Malta by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Malta.

-WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to Malta’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Malta where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform Malta’s Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Malta’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Malta if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform the Malta’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.